BirthdayResearch/jellyfishsdk/packages/jellyfish-testing/README.md

 ## Development

 Being a testing framework for jellyfish, JSDoc is optional as we are using TypeScript.
-Testing Ais also optional if they are used alongside other jellyfish projects.